 Frequently Asked Questions

-For all questions for the Arts Management and Arts Entrepreneurship program (formerly known as Arts Administration), visit the Arts Management and Arts Entrepreneurship admissions page.
+For all questions for the Arts Management and Arts Entrepreneurship program, visit the Arts Management and Arts Entrepreneurship admissions page.

 Are there minimum GRE/GMAT test scores or GPA requirements?

 Not all degree programs in Meadows require the GRE (or the GMAT) and those that do require submission of test scores do not have minimum score requirements.
 An overall GPA of 3.0 or higher is preferred but consideration will be given to those with a lower GPA upon completion of application and all supporting materials.
 Consideration into the programs are competitive and while there are no listed minimum scores, those scoring in the 70th percentile and above (155+) with GPAs above 3.0 are given greater consideration for admission and scholarships.
 The M.A. in Art History, Ph.D. in Art History, and the M.A. in Popular Film and Media, all require the GRE for consideration.
 The M.A. in Advertising program only requires submission for scholarship and assistantship consideration and also allows the option for submission of the GMAT instead of the GRE.
 A low GRE or GMAT score or GPA below a 3.0 will not disqualify a candidate from consideration.

 Is the TOEFL required for all international applicants?